Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-zooming-background-images.md

 }
 ```

-These scale animations will make sure the image becomes bigger, and the text will zoom smaller on mouse hover - all in all it creates a cool image zoom effect.
+These scale animations will make sure the image becomes bigger, and the text will zoom smaller on mouse hover - all in all, it creates a cool image zoom effect.

 Check out the code in the full demo here: [Tailwind CSS for zooming images](https://play.tailwindcss.com/bJGtVPu4BT)